| Astrophysics (Index) | About |

 (Note that given the ei base, this integral can be expressed as that of the sum of sine and cosine terms through use of Euler's formula.)
 The inverse transformation produces the original function, f(x), from this F(s).

-The fast Fourier transform (FFT) algorithm, an efficient means of computing a particular type of Fourier transform, is ubiquitous in physics, engineering analysis, and modeling.
+The fast Fourier transform (FFT) algorithm, an efficient means of computing such a Fourier series, is ubiquitous in physics, engineering analysis, and modeling.